Gwen Stefani: Achievements and legacy

 Throughout her career as a solo artist, Stefani has won various music awards, including one Grammy Award, four MTV Video Music Awards, one American Music Award, one Brit Award, and two Billboard Music Awards.
 With No Doubt, she has won two Grammy Awards.
 In 2005, Rolling Stone called her "the only true female rock star left on radio or MTV" and featured her on the magazine's cover.
 Stefani received the Style Icon Award at the first People Magazine Awards in 2014.
 In 2016, the singer was honored at the Radio Disney Music Awards with a Hero Award, which is given to artists based on their personal contributions to various charitable works.
 In 2023, she received a star on the Hollywood Walk of Fame.
 In 2023, she was inducted into the inaugural Orange County Hall of Fame.

 Stefani has been referred to as a "Pop Princess" by music critics from The Blade, Hello!, and Billboard.
 In 2012, VH1 listed the singer at the number thirteen on their list of "100 Greatest Women in Music".
 Billboard ranked her as a soloist at number 32 on its 2025 "Top 100 Women Artists of the 21st Century" list and as part of No Doubt, which was listed at number 59.
-Stefani's work has influenced artists and musicians including Hayley Williams of Paramore, Best Coast, Kim Petras, Teddy Sinclair, Katy Perry, Charli XCX, Kesha, Ava Max, Marina Diamandis, Rita Ora, Keke Palmer, Bebe Rexha, Dua Lipa, the Stunners, Kelly Clarkson, Sky Ferreira, Kirstin Maldonado of Pentatonix, and Cover Drive.
+Stefani's work has influenced artists and musicians including Hayley Williams of Paramore, Best Coast, Kim Petras, Teddy Sinclair (also known as Natalia Kills), Katy Perry, Charli XCX, Kesha, Ava Max, Marina Diamandis, Rita Ora, Keke Palmer, Bebe Rexha, Dua Lipa, the Stunners, Kelly Clarkson, Ashnikko, Sky Ferreira, Kirstin Maldonado of Pentatonix, and Cover Drive.
 The latter group, a quartet of Barbados musicians, claimed that both Stefani and No Doubt had helped influence their music, to which the lead singer of the group, Amanda Reifer, said that she would "pass out" if she ever met Stefani.

 The lead single from Love.
 Angel.
 Music.
 Baby., "What You Waiting For?", was considered by Pitchfork to be one of Stefani's best singles, and would later place it at number sixteen on their "Top 50 Singles of 2004" list.
 "Hollaback Girl" from Love.
 Angel.
 Music.
 Baby. would go on to be the first song to digitally sell an excess of one million copies in the United States; it was certified platinum in both the United States and Australia, and peaked at number forty-one on Billboards decade-end charts for 2000–2009.
 Since its release in 2005, "Hollaback Girl" has been called Stefani's "signature song" by Rolling Stone.